Deaf Toros 4-Peat!

 Austin Deaf Toros Dismantle Texaz Blasterz, 78-26

-March 14, 2009 by Woods
+March 14, 2009

 In their opening round game the Deaf Toros left no doubt who the number one seed of the 62nd Annual SWBAD regional tournament.
 The game started off with the Toros scoring the first 11 points of the contest before the Blasterz called a time out to regroup after the first three minutes of play.
 Darnell Woods scored 8 of the first 11 points.
 Woods capped the early spurt with a three-pointer and prior to that he scored on a three point play and another layup in transition.